 Another easy walk close to the township of Waikerie and opposite the caravan park is the Hart Lagoon loop.
 This is a great nature trail where you walk along the rim of the wetland and can sneak up and spy on swans and ducks from a bird hide.

 I personally like to mix the Hart Lagoon and Cliff Top trails together and walk between the two along the Riverfront.
+Watch this space because hopefully the Waikerie Apex Club will receive funding which will help them make this trail even better and easier to follow on bike, pram and foot!

 Want to ride instead?
 You can hire bikes from the Waikerie Hotel Motel!